 Try and stop me!
 At last, someone was taking us seriously, and trying to help us.

 A&E was packed.
 There was nowhere to sit.
 There wasn’t even anywhere to stand.
 Carys was screaming so much, everyone was looking at us.
 But thanks to the GP’s letter, we were seen immediately.
 Within five minutes of arriving on the quiet ward, Carys’s screaming had every child there crying in competition.

 So followed a frustrating day of tests, x-rays and ultrasounds.
 After which, the consultant told me they could find absolutely nothing wrong.
 Everything looked normal.

 Back home.
 Back to square one.
 Now what?

 I was too mentally drained to write.
 And after a few days of neglect, my home needed some TLC.
 The food cupboards needed filling.
-So now I am even more behind with my writing than I had anticipated.
+I have drifted far behind with my writing than I could have anticipated.

 It took a year to research and plan The Four Treasures of Eirean, a year to write it, and a year to edit and bring it to print.
 Of course, that was my first foray into the brave new world of the Indie Author.
 That was long enough, but I have learned, I know what I am doing now, the second book should not be taking as long.